 Next day we started off for Manipal, with my mind and heart filled to the brim with the richness of the cultural past of the places.

-The Karnataka government sponsors a 3- day celebration called ‘Hampi Utsav’ each year between November and January.
-They have also proposed a tie up with Peru for promoting Hampi and Machu Pichu as twin heritage sites.
+The Karnataka government sponsors a 3- day celebration called ‘Hampi Utsav’ every year between November and January.
+They have also proposed a tie-up with Peru for promoting Hampi and Machu Pichu as twin heritage sites.